-For more information about the usage and requirements of these users and groups, see "Setting Up Required User Accounts" on page 137.
+For more information about the usage and requirements of these users and groups, see "Setting Up Required User Accounts" on page 68.

-When creating these users, you must:
+When creating these users, it is recommended that you:

-- □ Deselect "User must change password at next logon" - □ Select "User cannot change password" - $\hfill\square$ Select "Password never expires"
+Deselect "User must change password at next logon"

+- □ Select "User cannot change password" - □ Select "Password never expires"

-Note: In the Windows user manager, you cannot enter "domain\username" (you enter user name only), but you will need to enter "domain\username" in the SAS Configuration Wizard and SAS Management Console. $\triangle$
+Note: In the Windows user manager, you cannot enter "domain\username" (you enter user name only), but you will need to enter "domain\username" in the SAS Configuration Wizard and SAS Management Console. \triangle